Violence against transgender people: United States

 Current U.S. LGBT hate crimes laws by state.
 A national hate crimes law encompasses both sexual orientation and gender identity.

 In the United States, currently seventeen states plus the District of Columbia have hate crime laws to protect people from being victimized on the basis of their gender identity (they are California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, Missouri, Nevada, New Jersey, New Mexico, New Hampshire, Maine, Oregon, Rhode Island, Tennessee, Vermont, Virginia, Utah, Washington, and Washington, D.C.).

 The Matthew Shepard Act expanded the federal hate crime laws to include gender, gender identity, and sexual orientation.
-In order to qualify as a federal hate crime in the United States, the crime must include successful or attempted bodily injury due to the use of firearm, explosives, weapons, fire, or incendiary devices.
+In order to qualify as a federal hate crime in the United States, the crime must include successful or attempted bodily injury due to the use of a firearm, explosives, weapons, fire, or incendiary devices.
 Hate crimes are covered by state, rather than federal laws unless the victim or defendant travel across state lines or national borders; using an interstate commuting route; the weapon has been brought across state lines; or if the conduct interferes with or otherwise affects commerce across state lines.
 This means that, unless hate crimes under the federal definition occur in a way that does not just affect one state, states have the freedom to implement their own hate crime laws.
 The protections of these laws range widely.
-Pennsylvania, for example, has not included gender identity in their hate crime protections since it was rescinded from the law in 2008.
+Pennsylvania, for example, has not included gender identity in its hate crime protections since it was rescinded from the law in 2008.